 Please note there is a 10% limit on university overhead that may be charged to grant awards.

-Timeline: Eligible applicants must submit a proposal online via the Miami Foundation’s Submittable application (link will go live in March).
+Timeline: Eligible applicants must submit a proposal online via the Miami Foundation’s Submittable application.
 Each Clinic may submit one proposal.

 - Request for proposals released: March 3, 2020

 - Proposals due: May 8, 2020 by end of day (note new date)

 - Interviews: June 1-12, 2020 (note, only select applicants will be interviewed)